PRE-CONFERENCE BCM TRAINING

 You’ll discover how business continuity and cybersecurity must integrate within every organization, using the five elements of cyber resilience: prepare/identify, protect, detect, respond, and recover.
 Collectively, these concepts and the resulting action plans will help to develop a strategy to effectively respond to unforeseen events and get your organization back up and running as quickly as possible.
 These two traditionally separate functions must work together, and with this course, you’ll be able to take steps to make that happen in your organization.
 Doing so will streamline well-coordinated identification and response to attacks or data breaches, minimize costs, protect the organization’s reputation, and give you the professional advantage of bringing the most current information and skills to the table.

-RMLE 2000: Risk Management for the Business Continuity Professional
+RMLE 2000: Risk Management

-Risk Management is a top priority in all sectors, from supply chain to cyber-security.
-As a professional in this field, you have to be at the top of your game, to truly identify the threats your organization faces – and how to protect against them.
-You need to be able to perform risk assessments, reduce organizational vulnerabilities, select cost-effective risk controls, and obtain buy-in from upper management.
+Risk Management is a top priority in all sectors, from supply chain to cyber security.
+As a professional in this field, you have to be at the top of your game, to truly identify the threats your organization faces and how to protect against them.
+You need to be able to perform risk assessments, reduce organizational vulnerabilities, select cost effective risk controls, and obtain buy in from upper management.
 Risk Management Continuity (RMLE 2000) focuses on teaching those skills and many more.
-Developed and taught by experienced instructors, this course combines theory with real-world practices to give you in-depth instruction and tools you can put to use in creating a robust Risk Management program.
+Developed and taught by experienced instructors, this course combines theory with real world practices to give you in depth instruction and tools you can put to use in creating a robust Risk Management program.
 The course is designed to give students the tools they need to pass the Risk Management Examination and continue on the path toward becoming a DRI Certified Risk Management Professional (CRMP) or Associate Risk Management Professional (ARMP).

-Saturday, February 29 – Sunday, March 1
+Saturday, March 2, 2024 – Sunday, March 3, 2024

-BCP 501: Business Continuity Review
+BCP 601: Mastering Business Continuity

 If you want to establish yourself as a key player in business continuity, it’s time to take your career to the ultimate level and become a Master Business Continuity Professional (MBCP).
-The highest certification you can earn with DRI, MBCPs are distinguished among their peers and sought after by employers.
+The highest level of certification you can earn with DRI, MBCPs are distinguished among their peers and sought after by employers.
 Earning an MBCP also earns you a coveted distinction membership in the Order of the Sword and Shield National Honor Society, the only academic and professional honor society dedicated solely to the security learning community.